Scandinavia: Sámi languages

 The Sámi languages are indigenous minority languages in Scandinavia.
 They belong to their own branch of the Uralic language family and are unrelated to the North Germanic languages other than by limited grammatical (particularly lexical) characteristics resulting from prolonged contact.
 Sámi is divided into several languages or dialects.
 Consonant gradation is a feature in both Finnish and northern Sámi dialects, but it is not present in southern Sámi, which is considered to have a different language history.
 According to the Sámi Information Centre of the Sámi Parliament of Sweden, southern Sámi may have originated in an earlier migration from the south into the Scandinavian Peninsula.

 Other languages

 German is a recognized minority language in Denmark.
-Recent migration has added even more languages, apart from Sámi languages and variants of the majority language of a neighboring state, Yiddish, Romani Chib/Romanes, Scandoromani and Karelian are amongst the languages protected in parts of Scandinavia under the European Charter for Regional or Minority Languages.
+Yiddish, Romani Chib/Romanes, Scandoromani are amongst the languages protected in parts of Scandinavia under the European Charter for Regional or Minority Languages.
+Recent migration has added even more languages.